-Rami D Fakhoury is the founder and managing director of Fakhoury Global Immigration USA, PC (FGI), one of the largest independently owned business-based immigration law firms in the US.
-Mr Fakhoury is a fellow of the American Bar Association, and a leading lawyer and equity member of the Alliance Business Immigration Lawyers (ABIL).
-FGI is an Inc. 5000 firm with an AV rating from Martindale Hubbell.
+Rami D Fakhoury is the founder and managing director of Fakhoury Global Immigration, USA PC (FGI), one of the largest independently owned business-based immigration law firms in the US.
+He is a Fellow of the American Bar Association, and a leading lawyer and equity member of the Alliance of Business Immigration Lawyers (ABIL), as well as one of America’s Most Honoured Lawyers – Top 1% by the American Registry.
+FGI is an AV Preeminent-rated firm by Martindale Hubbell.

-What qualities make for an effective corporate immigration lawyer?
+What qualities are key for an immigration lawyer to have?

 Rami Fakhoury is a leading light for business immigration, distinguished for his impressive expertise in the IT sector.